 As you sit with this week’s offering, remember to pay attention to the sensations that arise in your body and to where they are located.
 Do you notice agitation, constriction, release, pressure, energy, numbness, relaxation, warmth, coolness, softness, tightness?
 What statements resonate and which ones challenge?
 No judgment or analysis, just notice and let them go.

-Body Settling/Soothing Practice: Humming (“My Grandmother’s Hands” page 142)
+Body Settling/Soothing Practice: Breathing (“My Grandmother’s Hands” page 142)

 Breathe in and out, slowly and deeply.
 Follow your breath as it flows in through your nose, down your throat and fills your lungs completely. (imagine inhaling through a straw if you’re having trouble expanding your lungs).
 Follow it as it flows back out again.
 Continue this way for several minutes.
 When you’re done stop and pay attention to how your body feels.
 What body sensations have changed from before you started paying attention to your breathing?
 What has stayed the same?

 Please feel free to forward any thoughts to me at the email listed below or by requesting to join the private Facebook group Antiracist Adjustments with the following link: https://www.facebook.com/groups/1819196591561542/?ref=share .